Today's Articles

 They were expected to be "tall, tan, and terrific," which meant they had to be at least 5'6" tall, light-skinned, and under 21 years of age.
 The male dancers' skin colors were more varied.
 "Black performers did not mix with the club's clientele, and after the show, many of them went next door to the basement of the superintendent at 646 Lenox, where they imbibed corn whiskey, peach brandy, and marijuana."
 Ellington was expected to write "jungle music" for a white audience; his contributions to the Cotton Club were priceless, as described in this 1937 New York Times excerpt: "So long may the empirical Duke and his music-making rooster's reign and long may the Cotton Club continue to remember that it came down from Harlem."

 Cab Calloway's orchestra brought its "Brown Sugar" revue to the club in 1930, replacing Ellington's orchestra after its departure in 1931.
 At sixteen, Lena Horne began at the Cotton Club as a chorus girl and sang "Sweeter than Sweet" with Calloway.
-Dorothy Dandridge performed at the club with her sister Vivian while part of the Dandridge Sisters, Tap dancers Bill "Bojangles" Robinson, Sammy Davis Jr. (as part of the Will Mastin Trio), and the Nicholas Brothers too.
+Dorothy Dandridge performed at the club with her sister Vivian.
+She was part of the Dandridge Sisters, Tap dancers Bill "Bojangles" Robinson, Sammy Davis Jr. (as part of the Will Mastin Trio), and the Nicholas Brothers.
 After appearing at the Cotton Club, the entire show starring Adelaide Hall was taken out on a road tour across America.
 Madden's goal for the Cotton Club was to provide "authentic black entertainment to a wealthy, whites-only audience."
 In June 1935, the Cotton Club opened its doors to black patrons.
-In preparation for the Joe Louis fight, the club planned a gala and "extended an open invitation to the Sepians."
+The club planned a gala to prepare for the Joe Louis fight and "extended an open invitation to the Sepians."
 The club closed temporarily in 1936 after the race riot in Harlem the previous year.
 Carl Van Vechten vowed to boycott the club for having such racist policies as refusing entry to blacks.

 New Poem Each Day